Some fruits can be a healthy addition to your dog’s diet, but others can be dangerous for our canine friends. Are nectarines safe for dogs?

 Nectarines, and their peach relatives, are safe for your dog to eat in small quantities.
 They contain a variety of nutrients, so can be a healthy snack to add to your dog’s diet.

 Just make sure you remove the pit, as these can present a choking or blockage hazard.
-Eating multiple pits could also cause cyanide poisoning.
+Eating multiple pits could also cause cyanide poisoning, although this is less common.